THE TERROR OF THE LORD (EXCERPT OF THE MAINSPRING)

 Christians will receive not only good but also bad, depending on their works while in the body.

-“They that have done good… they that have done evil.”
+“Those who have done good… those who have done evil.”

 We have been taught wrong doctrine for so long we are unable to understand the clear, simple words of the Scripture.